Skip to main content

 Housing Accommodations: Gaylord Rockies Resort

-Housing is provided at the hotel connected to the Conference Center.
+Housing is provided both at the hotel connected to the Conference Center and at nearby hotels.
 Please do not call and book directly through the hotel.
 Once you have registered, the Conference Office will send you a Housing Request Link where we will gather your housing information and book the rooms in your group leader’s name.
 This is a separate cost and is not included in the registration fee.
-The cost is $199.00 per night (4 occupants per room).
+The cost is $210 per night (4 occupants per room).

 Someone in my group has a special need for housing due to a physical handicap.
 What should I do?